Frequently asked questions for Girls Journeying Together groups.

 Don’t worry if you have to miss one.
-Everything builds on the session before so please ink these dates into your diary and try to prioritise Girls Journeying Together Group for your daughter because she’ll be missed and she’ll miss out.
+Each session builds on the one before however, so please ink these dates into your diary and try to prioritise Girls Journeying Together group sessions for your daughter because she’ll be missed if she doesn’t turn up — and she’ll miss out.

-I’m keen for you to keep in touch with me during this year and I’m here as support for you also.
-Please pick up the phone or email me if there is anything that you feel it would be useful for me to know about your daughter’s life or topics that you would like me to cover in our girls’ group time.
-I need to let you know that I promise the girls confidentiality, so I won’t talk about what your daughter shares within the group but I can tell you in general terms what we cover.
+Your Rites for Girls facilitator is there as support for you also.
+Email her if there is anything that you feel it would be useful for her to know about your daughter’s life, or any topics that you would like us to cover in girls’ group time.
+The girls are promised confidentiality, so she won’t be able talk about what your daughter shares within the group but will be able to tell you in general terms what is covered.

-Every year I have some girls who travel a considerable distance to come to our group which means that mothers have three hours to wait.
-It will fly by!
-I encourage all mothers to meet while we do, for a walk, or tea and chat, as this can be enormously supportive for you and for the girls.
-I give you a topic to focus on that would dovetail with what we are doing in our session that month.
+There are always some girls who travel a considerable distance to come to a Girls Journeying Together group which means that mothers have three hours to wait.
+The time will fly by!
+All mothers are encouraged to meet while the girls are meeting — to go for a walk or to chat over a cup of tea or coffee — as this can be enormously supportive for you and for the girls.
+You will be given a topic to focus on that dovetails with what your daughter is doing in her session that month.

 As the girls get to know each other, sleepovers and lift shares are often organised which can make long-distance arrangements easier.

 You’re free to choose.
-Mothers say they find it enormously supportive and fun, even when they didn’t fancy it to begin with.
+Mothers say they find it enormously supportive and fun, even those who didn’t fancy it to begin with.

 We finish with a big party!
 A ceremony and celebration of our year together which often ends with a sleepover for everyone at someone’s house or camping.
-After that the girls always want to carry on seeing each other socially which you can help them to arrange and I will offer them GJT reunions twice a year to carry on the support through their teens.
+After that the girls want to carry on seeing each other socially which you can help them to arrange.

-Twice a year I offer a GJT group reunion, sometimes joining with other GJT groups.
-I cover age appropriate topics, often suggested by the girls.
-I also offer workshops on Sane Exam Preparation, Love and Relationships, Stress Relief and other topics as requested by the girls.
+Twice a year we offer a Girls Journeying Together group reunion, sometimes joining with other groups, covering age appropriate topics often suggested by the girls.
+Some of our experienced facilitators are also qualified to offer workshops to older girls on Sane Exam Preparation, Charting your Cycle, Love and Relationships, Stress Relief, and other topics as requested by the girls.